Vietnam War, 1961-1975

 Overview Mary (Du Bois) Bye, Quaker peace and social activist and member of Doylestown Monthly Meeting of Friends in Pennsylvania, was born in 1913.
 This collection consists of the papers relating to Mary Bye's political activity.
 It includes correspondence, notes, clippings, and other files concerning peace and justice issues.

-Overview This collection contains the papers of Richard Warren Thompson, a Quaker from Kansas City, MO who attended Westtown Boarding School and served with the American Friends Service Committee in Vietnam in 1972 and 1973.
+Overview This collection contains the papers of Richard Warren Thompson (1949-1973), a Quaker from Kansas City, Missouri, who attended Westtown Boarding School and served with the American Friends Service Committee in Vietnam in 1972 and 1973.
 His papers illustrate his vibrant childhood and college years, Thompson being an outspoken advocate for peace and helping others.
-He was a conscientious objector and resisted the draft in Vietnam, and instead chose to live in Vietnam on his own terms, as a civilian generalist...
+He was a Conscientious Objector and resisted the draft in Vietnam, and instead chose to live in Vietnam on his own terms, as a...

 Overview Howard Haines Turner (1909-1996) was a Quaker economist and educator who was active in a variety of social concerns, particularly in improving the justice system.
 He also had a lifelong interest in cooperative communities and worked in South Vietnam under the American Friends Service Committee (AFSC).